sushantk08/scraper-entity-resolution/README.md

 version of this benchmark lacked them and reported precision 1.000 at a threshold that was never exercised.

+**Read the single-split tables in this section as the favourable end of a range, not the centre.** Every figure below on the generated benchmark comes from one train/test split, seed 20260826. `sweep.py` later re-ran the shipping layer over 20 splits, and that seed turned out to sit at or near the best of the twenty on nearly every metric at once - its precision, F1 and false-positive count for the threshold-only configuration are respectively the maximum, the maximum and the minimum of 20 draws.
+The seed is a date and was not chosen for its results, which is exactly why this is worth saying out loud: nobody cherry-picked anything and the numbers are still flattered.
+Where 20-split bands exist they are given, and they supersede the single-split figure.

 **Candidate generation** (character n-gram TF-IDF, k nearest neighbours):

 | method              | recall of true pairs |